GasLockR/Overview/README.md

   With our trustless financial derivatives product, other wallets or services can build on reliable infrastructure for hedging gas fees.
 With account abstraction (ERC-4337), paymasters provide a way for someone else to pay your gas fees so that the user don't need any tokens in their wallet to start interacting on chain.
 For example, they can pay a monthly subscription fee to a paymaster in fiat to be able to submit up to 100 transactions in a month.
 Or a service could offer to pay for your first 5 transactions using their service.

   With account abstraction (ERC-4337), users can create a session key just like logging into a game where they pre-approve particular transactions.
 Wallets can leverage this to automatically submit transactions on the user's behalf without them having to manually approve them and specify a gas price.
-Our product allows wallets to completely abstract away gas prices and together with account abstraction provide a seamless user experience where the user is not even aware that gas prices exist.
+Together with account abstraction, GasLockR allows wallets to provide a seamless user experience where the user is not even aware that gas prices exist.

   We built GasInsure, an insurance service as a demonstration of how GasLockR can be used as financial infrastructure to build amazing services.